crossplatform-dev/xplat-challenges/file-access/readme.md

 1. Run `yarn electron-forge make` to create the packaged version of the application
 1. Run `out\electron-win32-x64\electron.exe`
 1. Press the "start" button
-1. Once the benchmark is finished, the text in the text area should change to "Done" and `files-access` should have the following 2 new files:
+1. Once the challenge is finished, the text in the text area should change to "Done" and `files-access` should have the following 2 new files:

 ```
 electron-1mb-results.csv